abhaynayar/obsidian/writeups/inctfn19.md

 So this gives us the hint that we need the querybyte parameter to represent the flag format prefix, i.e. inctf.
 After going to the website and trying it, we are able to do it, but at the end of it we get a timeout error.
 We are also slowed down by the fact that after every request, we get an auth-code which we have to enter in the next query request (as can be seen in the above request).

 Because of the above restrictions I made a small script that allowed me to perform the actions faster to prevent a timeout.
-I could have fully automated it, but my I wasn't very confident I would be able to do it in time so I used this ad hoc solution.
+I could have fully automated it, but my I wasn't very confident I would be able to do it in time so I used this ad-hoc solution.

 ```
 import requests